kanelandry/vagrant-devbox/README.md

 4. Open a browser and go to 192.168.50.4:8082

 # Maintenance
-If later on, after runnning "vagrant up", you have to bring changes to your local code (C:/Users/Administrator/Documents/myapp/coreapp) and commit them to gitlab, you apply these modifications to the vagrant devbox by launching the command line as admin in C:/Users/Administrator/Documents/myapp/devbox/ and run "vagrant provision"
+If later on, after runnning "vagrant up", you have to bring changes to your local code (C:/Users/Administrator/Documents/myapp/coreapp) and commit them to gitlab, you apply these modifications to the vagrant devbox by launching the command line as admin in C:/Users/Administrator/Documents/myapp/devbox/ and run "vagrant provision".
+This will call the ansible provisioner of Vagrant to do the job.

 # Miscellaneous
 You can also work directly on the vagrant virtual box through ssh by launching the command line as admin in C:/Users/Administrator/Documents/myapp/devbox/ and run "vagrant ssh".